 It is important to note that California’s PFL benefits do not provide job protection.
 The PFL simply provides wage replacement.
 In order to ensure job protection, employees must be eligible for other leave laws such as the Family Medical Leave Act (FMLA) or the California Family Rights Act (CFRA).

-SB 83 is Newsom’s latest push to lead the country in providing better paid leave benefits for employees.
+SB 83 was Newsom’s push to lead the country in providing better-paid leave benefits for employees.
 The bill extends the maximum duration of paid family leave (PFL) benefits from six to eight weeks, giving a parent an additional two weeks to bond with their new child.
 Birth mothers may take an additional six to eight weeks of leave to recover from childbirth under California’s Disability Insurance program, further extending their bonding time.

-But that’s not all; SB 83 plans for an even bigger expansion by 2021-22.
-SB 83 requires that the Governor submit a proposal extending PFL to six months by 2022.
+SB 83 is expected to have an even bigger expansion by 2022.
+This law requires that the Governor submit a proposal extending PFL to six months by 2022 as well as adding other benefits.
 However, these six months will be limited to bonding purposes, and it represents the total duration if two parents claim their PFL benefits in succession.
-The bill states:

-The California PFL will expand in another way on January 1, 2021, allowing an employee to receive benefits for leave taken for a qualifying exigency related to the covered active duty or call to covered active duty of the employee’s family member in the U.S. Armed Forces.
+On January 1, 2021, the California PFL expanded through the addition of a new claim called Military Assist.
+This new claim allows an employee to receive benefits for leave taken for a qualifying exigency related to the covered active duty or call to covered active duty of the employee’s family member in the U.S. Armed Forces.
+Keep in mind that the new revisions to this law still do not create a right to take a protected leave of absence, only the ability to collect PFL benefits.

 Next Steps for Employers

-California employers are responsible for complying with these changes in the CA PFL program.
+California employers are responsible for complying with these new changes to California’s Paid Family Leave policy.
 If the PFL applies to your business, employers should:

-- If they have a voluntary disability insurance/paid family leave (CA VDI/PFL) policy in place: Update their existing policies and program.
+- Update their existing policies and program if they have a voluntary disability insurance/paid family leave (CA VDI/PFL) policy in place

 DISCLAIMER: Content within this post should not be considered legal advice and is for informational purposes only.
 Communications made through this post do not create an attorney-client relationship.
 Hackler Flynn & Associates is not responsible for any content that you may access from third-party resources that may be accessed through or linked to this post.
 Hackler Flynn & Associates is only licensed to practice in California.